-If you have MPEG encoders or decoders in your Profile disk recorder, you may have media recorded in motion JPEG compression format that you want to convert to MPEG.
+If you have DVCPRO codecs or if you have MPEG encoders or decoders in your Profile disk recorder, you may have media recorded in one compression format that you want to convert to a different compression format.
 The Transcode Utility is a tool that makes format conversions easy.
-The Transcode Utility converts media files-clips and masters-in four ways:
+The Transcode Utility converts media files-clips and masters-in six ways:

-- From JPEG to JPEG using a different video quality - · From JPEG to MPEG - From MPEG to MPEG using a different video quality - From MPEG to JPEG
+- From JPEG to JPEG using a different video quality

+- From JPEG to MPEG

+- From MPEG to MPEG using a different video quality

+- From MPEG to JPEG

+- From JPEG to DVCPRO 25 or DVCPRO 50

+- From DVCPRO 25 or DVCPRO 50 to JPEG

+- From DVCPRO 25 to DVCPRO 50

+- From DVCPRO 50 to DVCPRO 25